dave-harrington/oi_biostat_labs/README.md

 - The solutions file (.pdf) contains fully worked solutions and code.

-Each unit contains a 'Lab Notes' file that gives an overview of the labs and provides a detailed explanation of the 'R' programming used in each lab.
+Each unit contains a 'Lab Notes' file that gives a high-level overview of the labs and provides a detailed explanation of the `R` programming used in each lab.